scimma/hop-client/doc/user/auth.rst

 Using Credentials
 --------------------

-For the CLI, authentication is enabled by default and will read credentials from the path resolved by :code:`hop auth locate`.
-In order to disable authentication, one can pass :code:`--no-auth` for various CLI commands.
+Authentication is enabled by default and will read credentials from the path resolved by :code:`hop auth locate`.

-For the python API, the :code:`Auth` class is provided to pass in credentials to a :code:`Stream` instance.
+For the python API, one can modify various authentication options by passing in an :code:`Auth` instance with credentials to a :code:`Stream` instance.
 This provides a similar interface to authenticating as with the requests library.

 .. code:: python